SabrinaNebulae/roxane-app/README.md

-# LRL APP - Centralized Portal with Laravel, React & Keycloak SSO
+# ROXANE - Centralized Portal with Laravel, React & Keycloak SSO

 This project is a **centralized portal application & web hosting association ERP** built with **Laravel 12 & React19**, designed to provide a seamless and secure entry point for both **end users** and **administrators**.